About State Supported Living Centers

 The living centers provide campus-based direct services and supports to people with intellectual and developmental disabilities at 13 locations — Abilene, Austin, Brenham, Corpus Christi, Denton, El Paso, Lubbock, Lufkin, Mexia, Richmond, Rio Grande, San Angelo, and San Antonio.

-They serve people with intellectual and developmental disabilities who are medically fragile or who have behavioral problems.
+They serve people with intellectual and developmental disabilities who are medically fragile, have behavioral challenges, or have mental health issues.

 Admission to an SSLC

-The first step in the admission process is to contact your local intellectual and developmental authority.
-Visit this page and search by county to find your LIDDA.
+The first step in the admission process is to contact your local intellectual and developmental disability authority.
+Search by county or ZIP code to find your LIDDA.
 The LIDDA will explain both community and residential services.
-The LIDDA also will decide whether someone meets criteria for admission or commitment to a state supported living center.
+The LIDDA also will determine whether someone meets criteria for admission or commitment to a state supported living center.

 If the person is determined eligible, and the person or his or her legally authorized representative chooses to pursue admission, the LIDDA will submit an application packet to the state supported living center that serves the person's county of residence.
 If an appropriate vacancy does not exist at the local state supported living center, HHS staff will help find an appropriate vacancy at another state supported living center.